- Federal Relations Home

 - About Federal Relations

-Even in this day of express delivery, electronic mail, and Internet web sites, a personal visit to a congressional office is still the most effective way to register your opinion on a political topic.
-No matter what the Bill Gates of the world have to say about it, sitting down at a table, face-to-face conversation, remains the most effective form of communication.
-Unfortunately, it is not as easy as FedEx or convenient as e-mail.
+Even in this day of email and social media, a personal visit to a congressional office is still the most effective way to make your voice heard on a political topic.
+No matter what the Bill Gateses or Mark Zuckerbergs of the world have to say about it, sitting down at a table, in a face-to-face conversation, remains the most effective form of communication.

-When a federal legislative issue which may affect home schoolers is raised, volunteers can visit congressmen and senators in the nation's Capitol and alert thousands of home schoolers across the nation to call their legislators.
-This combination has proven successful time and time again.
+When a federal legislative issue which may affect homeschoolers is raised, volunteers can visit representatives and senators in Washington, D.C.
+Paired with calls to legislators from homeschoolers across the nation, this method has proven successful time and time again.

-Below are a few ground rules for a successful lobbying visit.
-Many of these tips were suggested by congressional staffers and based on the National Center's collective lobbying experience.
+Below are a tips for a successful lobbying visit.
+Many of these were suggested by congressional staffers and are based on HSLDA’s collective lobbying experience.

 - Make appointments.